pento/7B/readme.txt

 = 0.3 =
 * ADDED: Pluggable JSON feeds support
+* ADDED: Some extra AS1 fields
+* CHANGED: Some of the AS1 fields were being used incorrectly

 = 0.2 =
 * ADDED: Sanity checks for JSONP callback.
 Props @rmccue